Experiences at the Nature Centre

 - Arrive On Time!

 - Please arrive on schedule.
-Notify us if buses are running late!
-Groups who are more than 20 minutes late may not have the opportunity to experience a full learning program.
+Notify us at 250-260-4227 if buses are running late!
+Groups who are more than 20 minutes late may not have the opportunity to experience a full learning activity.

 - Students should be divided into their groups before visiting us.
 This will optimize your time and the student learning experience.